ngx-formly/ngx-formly/UPGRADE-6.0.md

   + export class CustomFieldType extends FieldType<FieldTypeConfig> {}
   ```

+For `FormGroup` or `FormArray`, you may use:
+- FieldGroupTypeConfig: expect `formControl` property to be instance of `FormGroup`.
+- FieldArrayTypeConfig: expect `formControl` property to be instance of `FormArray`.

 ### 8. Update `minlength` and `maxlength` validation key:

 The message validation key: `minlength` and `maxlength` has been changed from lowercase into snakecase format in order to match the same key of `templateOptions.minLength` and `templateOptions.maxLength`: